KiandaBPM/docs/content/docs/platform/controls/actions/button.md

      ![Button visibility limited to User picker field](/images/button-dialog-user-picker.jpg)

-     This will limit the visibility of the Button to the user(s) who are selected in that User picker field.
+     This will limit the visibility of the Button to the user(s) selected in that User picker field.

      (iii) If you choose to limit the Button visibility to '**Form owner(s)**', you then select the form in the 'Select a form' box - only the owner(s) of the selected form will be able to view the new Button you are inserting:

      ![Button visibility limited to Form owners](/images/button-security-form-owner.jpg)

      The second main option in terms of Button security is '**Allow anonymous link**'.
-If you choose **Yes**, this means an anonymous link to the form can be created and the new Button field will be visible when the form is viewed using that anonymous link.
+If you choose **Yes**, this will mean that the new Button field will be visible when the form is accessed via an anonymous link.
+If you choose **No**, anyone accessing the form from an anonymous link will not be able to see the Button field.
+Anonymous links can be useful if, for example, you want members of the public to complete your form without needing to log into Kianda.